tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 When converting files to TLV format, it's possible to choose the painted or unpainted TLV formats; all levels, images and clips supported by Tahoma can be converted, except for PSD files.

-The conversion to the unpainted TLV format is available when one or several files are selected and it's meant for lineart images: the images and levels are converted into black lineart images with a transparent background, so that they can be painted with the same techniques and tools you can use for other Toonz Raster levels (see  :ref:`Painting Animation Levels <painting_animation_levels>`  ).
+The conversion to the unpainted TLV format is available when one or several files are selected and it's meant for lineart images: the images and levels are converted into black lineart images with a transparent background, so that they can be painted with the same techniques and tools you can use for other Smart Raster levels (see  :ref:`Painting Animation Levels <painting_animation_levels>`  ).
 In particular if images have some transparency, transparent pixels remain transparent, while solid pixels are transformed into black ones; if images have no transparency, white and lighter pixels will be assumed as transparent, while dark pixels are transformed into black ones.

 The conversion to the painted TLV format is available when two files are selected or when the selected files are Raster Full color without antialiasing.
-In the case of the two files, one is meant to be the lineart and the other a painted version of the same image: the images and levels are converted into painted lineart images with a palette, so that they can be edited with the same techniques and tools you can use for other Toonz Raster levels (see  :ref:`Managing Palettes and Styles <managing_palettes_and_styles>`  and  :ref:`Painting Animation Levels <painting_animation_levels>`  ).
+In the case of the two files, one is meant to be the lineart and the other a painted version of the same image: the images and levels are converted into painted lineart images with a palette, so that they can be edited with the same techniques and tools you can use for other Smart Raster levels (see  :ref:`Managing Palettes and Styles <managing_palettes_and_styles>`  and  :ref:`Painting Animation Levels <painting_animation_levels>`  ).
 In the case of conversion from Raster Full color without antialiasing, an Heuristic is used to recognize lines and painted areas creating a TLV level where the lines are seen as ink and the painted areas as paint.

 In particular if images have some transparency, transparent pixels remains transparent, while solid pixels are transformed into lines according to their color; if images have no transparency, white and lighter pixels will be assumed as transparent, while dark pixels are transformed into black lines.